How to Make a Grad School Transfer Seamless

 When it comes to earning a graduate degree, getting accepted into grad school is the hardest part, right?
 Not necessarily.
 A study by the Council of Graduate Schools shows that about 50% of PhD students never finish their degrees, and 10% to 23% of master’s degree students drop out of their programs.
 While students drop out for many reasons, it’s fair to assume that at least some of these students might have completed their degree if they had just transferred to another graduate program.

 Changing graduate schools isn’t a simple process, but it’s possible.
 Finding a new graduate school program might be the best option if you’ve had a major shift in your personal life or professional goals.
-Try our transfer quiz to see if transferring is the right move for you.
+Try our transfer quiz below to see if transferring is the right move for you.
 If it turns out transferring is in your future, read the rest of our guide to make your transfer process as seamless as possible.

 Quiz: Does a Graduate School Transfer Make Sense For You?